 When booking a cruise can I make payments, or do I need to pay upfront?

-The other benefit is that if you notice the cruise fare has gone down since you booked your particular sailing and cabin category, you can often call the cruise line to request a stateroom upgrade or ask them to lower your fare to match the current price.
+The other benefit is that if you notice the cruise fare has gone down since you booked your particular sailing and cabin category, you can often call the cruise line to request a stateroom upgrade, ask them to lower your fare to match the current price, or get the difference back in the form of onboard credit.

 How do I book a cruise for my family or a group?

-Of course, you can also make these bookings on your own either through the cruise line or on a third-party website as well.
-If you want to have cabins that are near each other, make sure you don’t book a guarantee cabin.
-It may be a bit cheaper but it also means that the cruise line will decide where on the ship you’ll be.
-Make sure you select the exact cabins you want at the time of booking.
+Of course, you can also make these bookings on your own either through the cruise line or on a third-party website.
+If you want to have cabins that are near each other, make sure you donβt book a guarantee cabin.
+It may be a bit cheaper but it also means that the cruise line will decide where on the ship youβll be.
+Select the exact cabins you want at the time of booking.

 How do I book a solo cruise?

-If you’re a solo traveler looking for how to book a cruise but haven’t yet chosen a cruise line, consider whether you’d like a studio cabin or a traditional cabin that would normally hold two people.
-Some cruise lines are more accommodating of solo travelers than others with no single supplement fee, solo cabins, and exclusive events and lounges.
+If youβre a first-time solo traveler looking for how to book a cruise but havenβt yet chosen a cruise line, consider whether youβd like a studio cabin or a traditional cabin that would normally hold two people.
+Some cruise lines are more accommodating of solo travelers than others with no single supplement fee, studio cabins, and exclusive events and lounges.

 How do I book back-to-back cruises?